If you’re stationed at an Army post and looking for a job, there’s only one place you need to go – your post’s Army Community Services (ACS) office.

 Because everything in the military has its own acronym, job help at ACS is known as the “Employment Readiness Program” (ERP).

-“It’s a program that’s designated to assist our spouses with all of their employment needs,” said Sharon Edwards, an ERP team leader at Fort Campbell, KY.
+“It’s a program that’s designated to assist our spouses with all of their employment needs,” said Sharon Edwards, an ERP team leader at Fort Campbell, Kentucky.
 “We assist with you jobs on and off post – whatever a spouse needs.”

 ERP is designed to be a one-stop-shop for job help, Edwards said.
 Staffers at every ACS Army-wide give one-on-one job counseling, resume help, assistance with applying for federal jobs on post, help searching for jobs off post and can even give a spouse a mock job interview.
 They also provide a computer resource room where a spouse can work on job searches without ACS help, send faxes, copy resumes and make phone calls.